NetApp/ontap-rest-python/README.md

 ## Directly accessing the ONTAP REST API

-The folder **rest_api** contains samples scripts you can use to directly access the ONTAP REST API through Python.
+The repository folder **rest_api** contains samples scripts you can use to directly access the ONTAP REST API through Python.
 You must run each of the scripts with the appropriate parameters.
 For example:

 ```
 python3 create_volume_pcl.py [-h] -c CLUSTER -v VOLUME_NAME -vs SVM_NAME -a AGGR_NAME